Understand glaucoma before it silently affects more of your vision

 Eye pressure, called intraocular pressure (IOP), is measured in millimetres of mercury (mm Hg).
 Normal eye pressure ranges from 10-21 mm Hg.
 Most people with glaucoma have an IOP of greater than 21 mmHg.

-Commonly, the cause of Glaucoma is due to the increase pressure in the eye (Intraocular Pressure).
+Commonly, the cause of Glaucoma is due to the increased pressure in the eye (Intraocular Pressure).
 This occurs when the fluid (aqueous humour) isn’t being circulated normally at the front of the eye.
 The eye has a natural drainage system which regulates pressure in the eye.
 When this drainage system becomes blocked, fluid builds up leading to glaucoma.

 Glaucoma often runs in families, but doctors still can’t explain the direct cause of the blockage.
 Glaucoma generally affects both eyes.
 However, it can progress differently between the eyes.